davestange/predict_plays/README.md

 With hyperparameters, n_estimators=3, max_features=6, it achieved an accuracy of 68.7% and a precision of 0.5997 in 0.04 secs.

 Real world scenarios:
-- Scenario 1) QB spike: predicted 0.69 (actual 1.00), underperformed by 31.3
+- Scenario 1) pistol formation: predicted 0.58 (actual 0.65), underperformed by 6.6
-- Scenario 2) wildcat formation: predicted 0.69 (actual 0.85), underperformed by 16.3
+- Scenario 2) wildcat formation: predicted 0.55 (actual 0.85), underperformed by 29.7
-- Scenario 3) shotgun formation: predicted 0.69 (actual 0.75), underperformed by 5.8
+- Scenario 3) shotgun formation: predicted 0.69 (actual 0.75), underperformed by 5.2
-- Scenario 4) one score game: predicted 0.68 (actual 0.59), outperformed by 8.4
+- Scenario 4) one score game: predicted 0.67 (actual 0.59), outperformed by 8.1
-- Scenario 5) 1st and 10: predicted 0.61 (actual 0.50), outperformed by 10.7
+- Scenario 5) 1st and 10: predicted 0.62 (actual 0.50), outperformed by 11.4
-- Scenario 6) 3rd and long: predicted 0.92 (actual 0.92), outperformed by 0.2
+- Scenario 6) 3rd and long: predicted 0.92 (actual 0.92), underperformed by 0.7
-- Scenario 7) losing by 2 scores: predicted 0.69 (actual 0.61), outperformed by 7.6
+- Scenario 7) losing by 2 scores: predicted 0.68 (actual 0.61), outperformed by 7.1
-- Scenario 8) winning by 2 scores: predicted 0.70 (actual 0.54), outperformed by 16.0
+- Scenario 8) winning by 2 scores: predicted 0.69 (actual 0.54), outperformed by 15.9
-- Scenario 9) 3rd and medium (3-8): predicted 0.73 (actual 0.68), outperformed by 4.9
+- Scenario 9) 3rd and medium (3-8): predicted 0.71 (actual 0.68), outperformed by 3.5
-- Scenario 10) trailing in the 4Q, 4th and 5 or less: predicted 0.93 (actual 0.60), outperformed by 32.9
+- Scenario 10) trailing in the 4Q, 4th and 5 or less: predicted 0.57 (actual 0.60), underperformed by 2.9

+In the real world scenarios, it underperformed in five scenarios - formation based, 3rd and long, and trailing in the fourth quarter.
+It significantly outperformed in only one scenarios (8 )

 <img src="resources/model_random_forest.png" width="600"/>